Justice Department Fires Embattled FBI Deputy Director Just Short Of Retirement

 The FBI and Justice Department and their allies in Congress deny the charges of "bias" and say there is no deep conspiracy aimed at Trump, nor any wrongdoing in use of surveillance authority by FBI or DOJ as Republicans charge.

+"I have unfailing faith in the men and women of the FBI and I am confident that their efforts to seek justice will not be deterred."

+That sentiment had a familiar ring, as it echoed comments McCabe during his first appearance on Capitol Hill less than 48 hours after Comey's firing by Trump last year.

-For his part, McCabe told members of Congress shortly after Comey's firing last year that he was confident the bureau would continue to pursue the Justice Department's Russia investigation and do its other work amidst the controversy.
+McCabe, then the acting FBI director, told members of Congress he was confident the bureau would continue to pursue the Justice Department's Russia investigation and do its other work amidst the controversy.

 "You cannot stop the men and women of the FBI from doing the right thing," he said, "protecting the American people and upholding the Constitution."